gvwilson/sensibleadventures/nardica/nardica.md

 As she did so,
 the armored bot pivoted smoothly on its heavy treads and lowered one of its arms.
+Someone had turned the "0" of the "G-80" stencilled on its side into a scowling face.
 The elderly doctor sat on it as if being carried along a pier by a war machine designed for inflicting mayhem was the most natural thing in the world.